oliverhext/socketsPython/README.md

 # Sockets in Python 3

 Python’s socket module provides an interface to the Berkeley sockets API.
-This is the module that we’ll use and discuss in this tutorial.
+To transfer a string over a socket it needs to be represented as a sequence of bytes first and decoded back after transfer.
+If you already have bytes (like a binary representation of an image) no additional encoding and decoding is needed.
+We use utf-8 encoding to do this.
+To transfer objects the 'pickle' module is used.

 The primary socket API functions and methods in this module are: